My Norwood Class and Hair loss stage.

 What to do with my Norwood Class and hair loss type if I reside in Perth, Australia?

-Don’t worry – hair loss can be treated at any stage if you live in Perth, Australia!
+Don’t worry – hair loss can be treated at any stage if you live in Perth or Brisbane, Australia!
 Male Pattern baldness can start as early in one’s age and can be successfully treated with a variety of options including PRP Hair Treatment, Hair Mesotherapy, Laser Hair Growth Therapy and/ or DFI (Direct Follicle Insertion) Hair Transplant Technique.

-Evolved Hair Restoration Clinic located in Perth, Australia offers a platinum degree of care to its patients, using international best practices and world class surgical and non-surgical solutions for all types of hair loss.
+Evolved Hair Restoration Clinic located in Perth and Brisbane, Australia offers high degree of care to its patients, using international best practices and world class surgical and non-surgical solutions for most types of hair loss.